h-omer/neo4j-versioner-core/README.md

 # Neo4j Graph Versioner

-Neo4j Graph Versioner is made of a series of procedures, meant to be used in order to help developers to manage the Entity-State model, by creating, updating and querying the graph.
+Neo4j Graph Versioner is a collection of procedures, aimed to help developers to manage the Entity-State model, by creating, updating and querying the graph.

 ## License